-We are currently full, so all new birds into the charity are being placed on a waiting list.
+We are currently full and have a waiting list for incoming birds.
 We will keep you up to date as to when a safehouse becomes available.
-If you wish to be placed on a waiting list, please contact us.
+If you wish to be placed on a waiting list, please contact us to discuss your situation and bird’s needs further.

 Need to find a new home for your beloved parrot?